corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/token-selection/using.md

       // Assume we are using a single notrary val notary = notaryLookup.notaryServices.single()

-      // Create our selection criteria to select a minimum of 100 GBP worth of coins val selectionCriteria = TokenClaimCriteria(
+      // Create your selection criteria to select a minimum of 100 GBP worth of coins val selectionCriteria = TokenClaimCriteria(
         tokenType = CoinState.tokenType,
         issuerHash = bankX500.toSecureHash(),